TouK/nussknacker/docs/components/Sql.md

 | ----------             | -------- | ------- | -----------                       |
 | databaseQueryEnricher  | true     |         | Database query enricher component |
 | databaseLookupEnricher | true     |         | Database lookup component         |

+### Connecting to Apache Ignite

+The JDBC driver from ignite-core does not implement some methods used by `Sql` enricher component.
+That's why a custom mechanism was needed to compile SQL queries and calculate result typings.

+As presented in sample configuration above, use `driverClassName: org.apache.ignite.IgniteJdbcThinDriver` in `dbPool` configuration.
+Also make sure that `org.apache.ignite.IgniteJdbcThinDriver` is present lib directories of both Nussknacker Designer and runtime e.g. Flink to run `Sql` component with Ignite.

+Only `databaseLookupEnricher` is currently supported on Ignite.

 ### Handling typical errors